microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 ![Add button](/en-us/images/skype/skype-add-to-button.png)

-When a user taps or clicks the add button or add URL they will be prompted to sign into Skype if necessary and redirected to a page with information about your bot and its capabilities.
+When a user taps or clicks the add button or add URL they will be prompted to sign into Skype if necessary and redirected to a web page with information about your bot and its capabilities.
 After they tap to add your bot they will be redirected straight into a chat with the bot in a [Skype app](#) or the [Skype web app](http://web.skype.com).

 ![Add to contacts](/en-us/images/skype/skype-add-to-contacts.png)

 ### Skype bot directory
 {:.no_toc}

-In specific markets (Currently USA, Canada, UK, Ireland, Australia, and New Zealand) Skype users with the most recent app version will see an Add bots button which opens the Skype bot directory.
+In specific markets (Currently USA, Canada, UK, Ireland, Australia, and New Zealand) Skype users will see an Add bots button which opens the Skype bot directory.

 ![Search for a bot](/en-us/images/skype/skype-bot-search.png)